corticon/corticon.js-samples/docs/Authoring-the-Rules/Rule-Modeling-Intro.md

-# Modeling Dynamic Form Rules in Corticon.js Studio
+# Use Cases for Corticon.js Dynamic Forms

 Implementing the complexities of a dynamic form's user interface often involves a  level of complexity comparable to that of a traditional decision automation use case (e.g. eligibility determination, claims handling, loan origination...).
 With Corticon.js, we can define this logic using the same declarative, rules-driven paradigm that enables traditional decision automation.